sybert1ger/frc-programming/courses/ELT1010/1-Safety/3-HazardIdentificationandControl.md

 * Spills (water or otherwise); NOTE: water conducts electricity.

 ## Control
 Often times, controlling hazards is very easy.
-You should, however, always control hazards.

 Controlling a hazard is about removing the cause.
 If there is a spill, remove the thing that is spilling.
 After you have removed the cause, it is easy to simply clean up.